 Wash hands thoroughly.
 Flu patients, their caregivers and others in the house need to treat hand washing like a marathon rather than a sprint.
 Normally, we may let our kids get away with the quick swipe under the running water.
 But this is not the time for speed.

 Flu viruses are killed by heat above 167 degrees, according to the CDC.
 But for children, that temperature is far too hot.
 Many of us have heeded the recommendation for safety reasons to set our water heater thermostat to 120 degrees.

 Clean house like you like it.
 Bellevue residents Dan and Holly typically enjoy winter sports with their 6-year-old son, Oscar, and their 4-year-old daughter, Ella.
 But with flu and other sickness spreading like fire through their house more than once already this season, they have now adopted a new weekend routine: deep cleaning.
-Three times a week, they take chlorine-based wipes to doorknobs, countertops and other hard surfaces in their house.
+Three times a week, they use a chlorine-based cleaner and a rag to wipe down to doorknobs, countertops and other hard surfaces in their house.
 Then each weekend, they run bath toys through the dishwasher and do laundry, including “lovies” like blankets and stuffed animals, on hot water cycles.

 A word of caution about herbal treatments.
 Consult with your physician first if you choose to use herbs or another complementary therapy to get you through; herbs can interact with other medications, including low-dose aspirin and Tylenol.